This article covers three ways of making money from sports betting that work in both theory and practice.

 - This article explains how we can leverage the fact that different bookmakers offer different odds to find value bets.

-- This article shows you a practical example of a value bet that occurred on a European Bookmaker in a cup game between Chelsea - Manchester City.
+- This article shows you a practical example of a value bet that occurred on a European Bookmaker in a premier league game between Chelsea - Manchester City.

 The major pros of value bets: